StoffelJanssens/Diffusion-and-Growth/README.md

 # Diffusion-and-Growth

-Software implementation of article: Probing growth precursor diffusion lengths by inter-surface diffusion The file preprint.pdf contains the preprint of the article.
+Software implementation of article: Probing growth precursor diffusion lengths by inter-surface diffusion More information can be found in the preprint of the article: ...